Title: Navy Lieutenant Commander, Civil War

 Part of his obituary that was printed in the Philadelphia Inquirer gives further details of his life after the war:

-Mary died of tuberculosis in 1878 and was buried in what became a family plot.
-Mary Emma’s first two children who died in infancy were buried there several years earlier.
-John promptly moved in with Mary Emma, her husband, and their two boys at 1506 North 18th Street.
+Mary died of tuberculosis in 1878 and was buried in what became a distinctive family plot.
+Mary Emma’s first two children who died in infancy were buried here several years earlier.
+After his wife died, John promptly moved in with Mary Emma, her husband, and their two boys at 1506 North 18th Street.

 Support the Friends of Mount Moriah